Did you know that Google’s search engine algorithm is made up of over 200 ranking factors?

-We know it can be overwhelming, but not to worry because we’ve identified specific ranking factors to focus on to help you gain the advantage over your competition.
+We know it can be overwhelming to boost your SEO, but not to worry because we’ve identified specific ranking factors to focus on to help you gain an advantage over your competition.
 Content and links are two of the most important factors to focus on because they serve as the strongest signals of how authoritative your site appears to search engines.

 With the content on your website, you demonstrate to search engines that you’re an expert on a topic.
 Think: you’re the go-to guy or gal for a niche subject matter.
 External links, on the other hand, serve as endorsements that your website is credible.